ABout IDEA

 Infill is the process of developing vacant or under-used land within existing urban areas that are already developed.
 Infill can consist of demolishing a building and replacing it with something new.
 It also includes the development of residential, commercial, mixed-use or institutional on vacant lots in existing neighbourhoods.

-Thank you for A decade of Driving change towards people-centured communities!
+Thank you for more than a decade of Driving change towards

 IDEA HAS A PODCAST: IN DEVELOPMENT